About UN Volunteers (UNV)

 UNV is the UN organisation that contributes to peace and development through volunteerism worldwide.
 Volunteerism is a powerful means of engaging people in tackling development challenges, and it can transform the pace and nature of development.
 Volunteerism benefits both society at large and the individual volunteer by strengthening trust, solidarity and reciprocity among citizens, and by purposefully creating opportunities for participation.

-UNV in Lao PDR was established in 1983, and works in collaboration with other UN agencies, the Lao government, volunteer organisations, academia and the media to meet the MDG’s and the UNDAF outcomes, the UN’s development strategy for Lao PDR.
-The UNV 30 years in Laos infogram illustrates the work of UNV in Lao PDR since its establishment.
-More than 1000 volunteers have served in Lao PDR, and about 20 UN volunteers serve annually in different UN agencies, project offices and Lao government ministries.
+UN Volunteers in Lao PDR was established in 1983, and works in collaboration with other UN agencies, the Lao government, volunteer organisations, academia and the media to meet the Sustainable Development Goals (SGDs) as well as the, the UN’s development strategy for Lao PDR.
+More than 1000 volunteers have served in Lao PDR, and around 20 UN volunteers serve annually in different UN agencies, project offices and Lao government ministries.

 UNV encompasses three pillars: advocacy, programming and volunteer mobilization.
 The UNV Field Unit actively advocates for the role of volunteerism in development, in the form of publications, research, forums and events such as the International Volunteer Day, the Informal Volunteer Network and blood donation campaigns.